Mohsen747/Delivery_Mobile_App/README.md

 Plants API: Mocki

-### Tech Stack
+### Tech Used
 Flutter

 Dart

 Android Studio

-The screenshot folder is available in repository.
+The screenshot folder is available in the repository.